 Spinning

-In table tennis, there are mainly four different spins.
+In table tennis, there are four main spins.
 Spin is very important in a table tennis match, as it is a tricky shot that can challenge the opponent.
-No matter whether you want to play defensive or offensive, you need to learn to spin the ball.

 - Topspin – Paddle swings from low to high.